stateman92/RandomUser_Xamarin_MVVM/README.md

 - transitions: [SharedTransitions](https://github.com/GiampaoloGabba/Xamarin.Plugin.SharedTransitions)
 - animations: [Lottie](https://github.com/Baseflow/LottieXamarin)

 The app is designed with the Separation of Concern (SoC) and SOLID principles.
 It's made by the use of Xamarin with the presentation of some platform-specific code.
 The main goal is to show a really simple MVVM architectural pattern in practice in the crossplatform world.
-Keywords that used: MVVM, command pattern, ata-binding, async - await, dependency injection.
+Keywords that used: MVVM, command pattern, data-binding, async - await, dependency injection.

 The app contains a lot of comments, so it's easy to pick up the thread.
 If you have any suggestions, please contact me!